rgaiacs/mathml.js/doc/user/arithmetic-operations.rst

 Arithmetic Operations
 =====================

 This section cover the four basic arithmetic operations.
-When you double click on it the operation will be done if possible.
+When you click on it the operation will be done if possible.

 .. admonition:: Demo